The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Application of the framework

 The derivatives of $\phi$ are given by $\partial_u \phi(a,t) = \sum_i v_i \delta_{t_i} + a_i \partial_{w_i}\delta_{t_i}$ where $u=(v,w)$ ($v$ is the direction for the derivative with respect to amplitudes and $w$ is the direction for the derivative with respect to positions) and $\partial_{w_i}\delta_{t_i}$ is a directional derivative of the Dirac in the distribution sense: for $\alpha \in \TestSpace$, $\ls \partial_{w_i}\delta_{t_i},\alpha\rs = -\partial_{w_i} \alpha(t_i) $.

-Within this framework, the case of Dirac recovery is the one with the most complications as elements of $\overline{\sS(\Sigma)}$ are not elements of the set of finite signed measures which is naturally considered for off-the grid Dirac recovery.
+Within this framework, the case of Dirac recovery is the one with the most complications as elements of the generalized secant set $\overline{\sS(\Sigma)}$ are not elements of the set of finite signed measures which is naturally considered for off-the-grid Dirac recovery.
 In consequence, the considered kernel metric $\|\cdot\|_\sH$ which is defined on the space of finite signed measures, must be extended to elements of $\overline{\sS(\Sigma)}$ which are distributions of order 1 (the Dirac derivatives).
 Such an extension uses the smoothness of the Gaussian kernel and the fact that $\overline{\sS(\Sigma)}$ acts on a bounded domain.

 We obtain the following theorem in the noiseless case.

 \begin{theorem} Suppose $A$ has RIP with constant $\RIPcst$ on $\sS(\Sigma_{k,\frac{\epsilon}{2}})$.